BFisch14/gratibot-2/README.md

 # gratibot-2

-gratibot is a chat bot built on the [Hubot][hubot] framework.
+gratibot2 is a chat bot built on the [Hubot][hubot] framework.
 This is rewrite of the old [Gratibot](https://github.com/liatrio/gratibot) with the focus of providing support for the Mattermost platform.